You add content to the map two different ways:

 To add a vertex to either end of a line, move the last vertex to the new desired end point.
 Then click on the ghost handle that is between the last two vertexes and drag it to where the old end used to be.
 That will create a new vertex there.
 The result is the addition of a new point on the end, but done by adding one in the middle.
 This method is necessary because there is no ghost handle you can use to create a point beyond the current end point.

 To add a line that connects markers, you have to overcome the problem that clicking the mouse near a marker will select the marker and that interferes with drawing a line.
 The solution is to click near the desired location and then go back and drag the vertex to the desired location.
 To begin, click on the polyline tool, and then click near (but not on) the first marker.
 The Map Editor will create the first vertex and show a "rubberband line" and the "+" cursor for making the next vertex.
 Continue in that fashion until you have all the line segments you want: click near but not on the markers.
 After double-clicking to end the addition of new vertexes, move the mouse over the first vertex in the line.
 Click and drag the vertex handle over the marker.
 Repeat that for the other points on the line.
 When moving the line vertexes, you'll probably want to be fully zoomed in so that the line vertexes are very, very close to the points they share with the markers.

 To close the Map Editor, click the [OK] button or the [Cancel] button.
-The [OK] button will close the window and update the Map User Item.
+The [OK] button will close the browser tab, if possible, and copy the item definitions to the clipboard.
 The [Cancel] button will close the window and discard any changes.
-If you close the window using the close box in the upper-right of the window, Second Site will ask you if you want to update the map to match the current window contents.
-To save the change, click [Yes] or press enter.

 Map Events Details